sainthiago/sainthiago/README.md

 ### hi there 👋

-i'm a frontend developer who loves to learn and work with great teams.
+i'm a frontend engineer who loves to learn and work with great teams.

-🔭 i'm currently working w/react @mintbase, developing the new UI and doing all other things around the platform (https://www.mintbase.io/).
+🔭 i'm currently working at @mintbase (https://www.mintbase.io/).

 🌱 i'm currently learning about decentralized web and webxr.